 If you fall within this definition, please reach out to us for more information.

 - An employee cannot waive his or her entitlement to wages.
 Section 148 of the Wage Act prevents an employee from making a deal with a struggling employer to defer or waive payment of wages.
 This is a so-called “special contract,” and it is not enforceable in a subsequent lawsuit for unpaid wages.
 These agreements sometimes happen in startup companies struggling with cash flow problems.
-However, companies prioritizes other expenses over wages at their peril.
-The agreement with the employee to defer or waive wages will not be enforceable, and if that employee decides to sue before being make whole, they will triple the value of their claim (due to mandatory treble damages after the filing of a wage complaint) and the employer will be liable for that employees attorneys’ fees.
+However, companies prioritize other expenses over wages at their peril.
+The agreement with the employee to defer or waive wages will not be enforceable, and if that employee decides to sue before being made whole, they will triple the value of their claim (due to mandatory treble damages after the filing of a wage complaint) and the employer will be liable for that employee’s attorneys’ fees.

-- Section 148 of the Wage Act also states that, “the president and treasurer of a corporation and any officers or agents having the management of such corporation” shall be personally liable for unpaid wages.
+- Section 148 of the Wage Act also states that “the president and treasurer of a corporation and any officers or agents having the management of such corporation” shall be personally liable for unpaid wages.
 This means that the officers of a startup company cannot walk away from a failing startup without making sure all employees are paid in full.
-When this happens–and we see it a lot–the former officers often make strong lawsuit targets, as they often are re-employed or, at the very least, have good earning potential going forward and the ability to pay a a large judgment.
+When this happens–and we see it a lot–the former officers often make strong lawsuit targets, as they often are re-employed or, at the very least, have good earning potential going forward and the ability to pay a large judgment.

 The lessons: Startup companies should learn the law of wages and make sure that they pay employees in full and on time.
 Employees with unpaid wage claims from a failed or failing startup should reach out to our office for a free wage consultation to learn their options.

 Generally, employers cannot require that employees participate in job training without pay.
 CVS recently learned this lesson in the case of St. Pierre, et al. v.
 CVS Pharmacy, Inc., et al., Civil Action No. 13-13202-TSH (D. Mass.
 Sept.
 18, 2017) (Hillman, J.).
 CVS Pharmacy required all pharmacy technicians to regularly complete mandatory training courses through an online “learning management system” called LEARNet without pay.
-The Federal District Court in Massachusetts held that this unlawful and entered judgment in favor of the employees.
+The Federal District Court in Massachusetts held that this was unlawful and entered judgment in favor of the employees.